What is Aquatic Physiotherapy?

 - Certain Exercises in the water can increase movement resistance and assist in strengthening muscles and building functional capacity on land.

-Montrose therapists are specially trained in hydrotherapy techniques and safety.
+Montrose therapists are specially trained in Aquatic Physiotherapy techniques and safety.
 Therapist complete assessments with client to understand needs and establish therapy goals in order to individualise programs.

 Talk to your Physiotherapist or give us a call on 1800 193 362 to see if it is available in your area.